wp-plugins/rocket-reader-speed-reader/readme.txt

 * WP Admin Panel &raquo; Settings &raquo; Rocket Reader Opts

 = Can I disable the Rocket Reader for a specific post / page? =
 * Yes, you can!
 Add a custom field to that specific post / page named 'disable_rocket_reader' and give it the value "Y" (for YES).
+See http://cagewebdev.com/rocket-reader/ for more info.